-Additional information may be displayed in the viewport such as the characters’ or animated object’s bones if any are present in the scene.
+Additional data may be displayed in the viewport such as the characters’ or animated object’s bones.

-In PocketStudio, you can edit any of these types excepted animations (more on this later).
-You may have some limitations for each one of them though.
+In PocketStudio, you can edit any of these types excepted animations.
+Each one of them may have limitations though.
 For example while you can change the position, the rotation or the scale of a geometry in a scene, in this version of PocketStudio you won’t be able to change the topology of the geometry itself.
 To do so, you will need to get back to your favorite modeling tool and re-import the geometry.